Prompt formatting

 persona.templated_view |

-Short attribute list; faster, lower token cost |
+Short attribute list; lower token cost |

 persona.statements_view |

-Bullet-point claims; useful for fact-checking tasks |
+Bullet-point claims; useful for fact-checking |

-Multiple-choice evaluation
+Multiple-choice prompts

 from persona_data.prompts import format_mc_question, mc_correct_letter